kulkarniankita/nextjs-crash-course/README.md

 bun dev
 ```

+You're ready to go!

 ## 🚀 Download Next.js Visuals Cheatsheet

-If you are interested in getting the visual cheatsheet with all the visuals and links I've shared in this 🎥 [Crash Course](https://youtu.be/L7-CQpa2JFU) then [grab them here for free](https://bit.ly/nextjs-visual-cheatsheet)!
+I highly recommend you download the the visual cheatsheets with all the visuals and over 150 links I've shared in this 🎥 [Crash Course](https://youtu.be/L7-CQpa2JFU).
+You can [grab them here for free](https://bit.ly/nextjs-visual-cheatsheet)!

 ## Start the Project